 Dr Mullin is a GP at Dr Hardie & Partners.
-The surgery has had access to immediate Phone Advice & Guidance (which is commissioned by the Health Board and provided by Consultant Connect) since October 2018.
+The surgery has had access to immediate Telephone Advice & Guidance (which is commissioned by the Health Board and provided by Consultant Connect) since October 2018.
 She has been a GP for 25 years and uses the service to speak to consultants at Queen Elizabeth University Hospital.

-One of the benefits of Phone Advice & Guidance is that it is a lot quicker than calling through switchboard as GPs are often able to immediately speak to a consultant (calls are answered in around 23 seconds – current average).
+One of the benefits of Telephone Advice & Guidance is that it is a lot quicker than calling through switchboard as GPs are often able to immediately speak to a consultant (calls are answered in around 23 seconds – current average).

 Dr Mullin comments that, before the service was introduced in her area, she had to:

 “Send an email or phone the department secretary and leave a message.”